Micaela Holland '11

 Holland came to Bates from Clarkson University in Potsdam, N.Y., where she was head alpine ski coach and director of outdoor recreation in 2015, following two years as assistant coach.

-"I am so thankful to Kevin McHugh and everyone involved in the selection process for their confidence that I will successfully lead the alpine ski program," said Holland.
+"I am so thankful to everyone involved in the selection process for their confidence that I will successfully lead the alpine ski program," said Holland.
 "As a proud alumna, Bates has always been a very special place to me and it has long been a dream of mine to come back and work with the program.
 Coach Connell has led a high quality alpine ski program for a number of years, and we will build on that foundation to create one of the best ski programs in the country."

 Holland received the Bates Senior Athletic Citation in 2011 after her stellar career with the Bobcats.
 After entering the program as something of an unknown as a first-year student, the Belmont, Massachusetts native competed at the NCAA Championships in 2008, 2009 and 2011 and served as team captain in her junior and senior years.
 Holland also received Bates' Lloyd Lux Award for excellence in athletic leadership in 2010.